-378. The Heads of State or Government welcomed the positive developments in the situation in the eastern part of the Democratic Republic of Congo (DRC) following the end of the M23 rebellion and the signing in Nairobi on 12 December, 2013, endorsed by a joint Communiqué signed by the outgoing Chair of the International Conference on the Great Lakes Region (ICGLR) and the incumbent Chair of Southern African Development Cooperation (SADC).
-The Heads of State or Government further welcomed the role played by Uganda in particular H.E Yoweri Museveni, outgoing ICGLR Chair in his capacity as Mediator, for his peace efforts and the outcome of the Kampala Dialogue between Democratic Republic of Congo and M23 to ensure Peace, Stability and Development in eastern DRC.
+444. The Ministers welcomed the positive developments in the situation in the eastern part of the Democratic Republic of Congo (DRC) following the end of the M23 rebellion and the signing in Nairobi on 12 December, 2013, endorsed by a joint Communiqué signed by the outgoing Chair of the International Conference on the Great Lakes Region (ICGLR) and the incumbent Chair of Southern African Development Cooperation (SADC).
+The Ministers further welcomed the role played by Uganda in particular H.E Yoweri Museveni, outgoing ICGLR Chair in his capacity as Mediator, for his peace efforts and the outcome of the Kampala Dialogue between Democratic Republic of Congo and M23 to ensure Peace, Stability and Development in eastern DRC.

-379. The Head of State or Government welcomed the decisions of the extraordinary Summits of the International Conference on the Great Lakes Region and the recent Joint Summits of the International Conference on the Great Lakes Region (ICGLR) which took place in Luanda, Angola in June 2016, and expressed appreciation to the Republic of Angola for initiative of convening and chairing the Security Council open debate on the prevention and resolution of conflicts in the Great Lakes Region in March 2016 and the launching of the Regional Strategic Framework.
+445. The Head of State or Government welcomed the decisions of the extraordinary Summits of the International Conference on the Great Lakes Region and the recent Joint Summits of the International Conference on the Great Lakes Region (ICGLR) which took place in Luanda, Angola in June 2016, and expressed appreciation to the Republic of Angola for initiative of convening and chairing the Security Council open debate on the prevention and resolution of conflicts in the Great Lakes Region in March 2016 and the launching of the Regional Strategic Framework.

-380. The Heads of State or Government commended the Government of Angola for its Chairmanship of the International Conference for the Great Lakes Region and its constructive and leadership role in various initiatives for the promotion of peace and security in the region.
-In this context, the Heads of State or Government welcomed the VI Summit of the Heads of State and Government of the International Conference of the Great Lakes Region (ICGLR) to be held in June this year in Luanda, Angola;
+446. The Ministers commended the Government of Angola for its Chairmanship of the International Conference for the Great Lakes Region and its constructive and leadership role in various initiatives for the promotion of peace and security in the region.
+In this context, the Ministers welcomed the VI Summit of the Heads of State and Government of the International Conference of the Great Lakes Region (ICGLR) to be held in June this year in Luanda, Angola;

-381. The Heads of State or Government welcomed the establishment of the ICGLR Regional Training Facility on 18th February, 2014 in Kampala to fight against Sexual Gender Based Violence in the Great Lakes Region.
+447. The Ministers welcomed the establishment of the ICGLR Regional Training Facility on 18th February, 2014 in Kampala to fight against Sexual Gender Based Violence in the Great Lakes Region.

-382. The Heads of State or Government welcomed the efforts of the region to address recurrent crisis and underlines the need to eradicate armed groups, including, among others, Democratic Forces for the Liberation of Rwanda (FDLR) that continue to destabilize the region.
-In this regard, the Heads of State or Government expressed deep concern about the refusal of the Democratic Forces for the Liberation of Rwanda (FDLR) to disarm and demobilize voluntarily by 2 January 2015 as decided by the International Conference on the Great Lakes Region (ICGLR) and the Southern African Development Community (SADC).
-Recalling the communiqué of the African Union Peace and Security Council of 23 February 2015; the decisions of the ICGLR Heads of State of 14 August 2014, as well as the decisions of SADC Heads of States of 17-18 August 2014, the Heads of State or Government reiterated the need and urgency of the effective neutralization of all the negative forces, in accordance the AU decisions, ICGLR and SADC and underlined that the swift neutralization of the FDLR, a group that committed genocide against the Tutsi in Rwanda in 1994, is a top priority in bringing stability to and protection of the DRC and the Great Lakes Region;
+448. The Ministers welcomed the efforts of the region to address recurrent crisis and underlines the need to eradicate armed groups, including, among others, Democratic Forces for the Liberation of Rwanda (FDLR) that continue to destabilize the region.
+In this regard, the Ministers expressed deep concern about the refusal of the Democratic Forces for the Liberation of Rwanda (FDLR) to disarm and demobilize voluntarily by 2 January 2015 as decided by the International Conference on the Great Lakes Region (ICGLR) and the Southern African Development Community (SADC).
+Recalling the communiqué of the African Union Peace and Security Council of 23 February 2015; the decisions of the ICGLR Heads of State of 14 August 2014, as well as the decisions of SADC Heads of States of 17-18 August